Schalk1e/cleanfreak/README.md

 - WSL does not have desktop or trash.
 Add checks when files do not exist...
 - Add trash support for windows.
 - Migrate survey dependency to https://github.com/charmbracelet/bubbletea
-- Deal with trash permissions issue in macOS